Server Side rendering with Angular universal 14

 npm run start

-# Check by launching the command in your browser
+# Check how it works by running the command in your browser

 http://localhost:4200/